Pacla/Efficiency-Architect-LLM-Prompt-Building-Framework/README.md

 - Delegation Framework
 - HR efficiency and quality for candidate validation
 - A warning letter to enterprises on the topic of AI
-- ENTERPRISE AI USAGE STRATEGY FOR BUDGET LOSS RISK MANAGEMENT
+- ENTERPRISE AI USAGE STRATEGY FOR BUDGET LOSS RISK MANAGEMENT.pdf